Comment on page

 Committees

-To ensure a streamlined operation, specific functions of the DAO are overseen by committees.
-These committees work towards progressively transferring their functions to the broader governance over time.
+To ensure a streamlined operation, specific functions of the DAO will be overseen by committees.
+These committees will work towards progressively transferring their functions to the broader governance over time.

-Incentive Committee: Manages incentive schemes for Sharpe users, utilizing a portion of the Genesis Supply for incentive programs, and possibly loaning out part of the budget to provide market liquidity for SHARPE.
+2. Incentive Committee: Manages incentive schemes for Sharpe users, utilizing a portion of the Genesis Supply for incentive programs, and possibly loaning out part of the budget to provide market liquidity for Sharpe.

 Voting Power and Proposal Rights